1896-97 Second Division Champions

 The final game of the season was at Cappielow, and two special trains made the journey from Partick.
 Thistle won 4-3.
-The game was ended 13 minutes before the end after home supporters invaded the pitch after a foul on Davidson of Morton, the result awarded to Thistle.
+The game was ‘ended’ 13 minutes before the end after home supporters invaded the pitch after a foul on Davidson of Morton, but after order had be re-established the referee brought the players back out and the game was completed – a 4-3 win for Thistle.
 Despite concerns over more established names being allowed to leave Inchview, it was newcomers Spence, Hirst, Mailor and Gray who caught the eye as the league season was brought to an end.
 Match details here.

 Final league table.

 * Linthouse deducted four points for fielding an ineligible player.

 At the end of season AGM it was announced that a balance of £260 pounds was at the bank.
 R.W.Mitchell, who had been a prime mover in getting the new ground organised, replaced Andrew Smith as President.
 There were reports that Willie Paul had been injured so badly against Kilmarnock that he might not play again, and he was offered a place on the committee, as an acknowledgement of his wonderful contribution to Partick Thistle.
 He graciously declined, preferring to try to regain his fitness and continue playing.